Document Processing

 Venus as seen by Mariner 10, showing swirling cloud patterns in the dense atmosphere

 Life on Venus?
-Astrobiology and Habitability Limits
+Astrobiology and the Habitability Limits

 A deep dive into the physical limits of life on Venus, reviewing Charles Cockell’s foundational 1999 analysis while connecting it to modern discoveries like the 2020 phosphine detection and upcoming DAVINCI+ missions.